-Before a business record may be admitted into evidence several prerequisites must be satisfied.
+Before a business record may be admitted into evidence several requirements must be satisfied.
 First, as is true of any document, the record must be authenticated.
-Second, either the original record must be produced, or a copy must be shown to fall within an exception to the best evidence rule.
-Third, if the record is introduced for the truth of statements which it contains, the statements must be shown to fall within one of the exceptions to the hearsay rule; normally this will be
+Second, either the original record must be produced or a copy must be shown to fall within an exception to the best evidence rule.
+Third, if the record is offered to prove the truth of statements which it contains, the statements must be shown to fall within one of the exceptions to the hearsay rule -normally the business records exception.